-In this paper, we propose a simple keychain-based ASPATH protection scheme, called KC-x, for securing BGP.
+This paper proposes a novel keychain-based ASPATH protection scheme, called KC-x, for securing BGP.
 The distinct feature of KC-x is that the keys used for signature generation and verification form a chain by themselves, resulting in a strong tie between signatures.
 Such a construction provides strong benefits for incremental deployment.
-It can still provide some security protection even with a sparse deployment, and the protection is strengthened with the deployment of KC-x on more routers.
-As a generic signature framework, KC-x can be realized using any efficient digital signature algorithm.
-Multiple realizations can co-exist in a hybrid deployment.
-Indeed, we build two realizations of KC-x using RSA (KC-RSA) and Merkle hash tree (KC-MT), respectively.
+It can still provide some security protection even with a sparse deployment, and the protection is strengthened with the deployment of KCx on more routers.
+As a generic signature framework, KCx can be implemented using any efficient digital signature algorithm.
+Multiple implementations can co-exist in a hybrid deployment.
+Indeed, we implement two variants of KC-x using RSA (KC-RSA) and Merkle hash tree (KC-MT).
 On one hand, based on RSA-1024, KC-RSA achieves the same performance as SAS-V. Moreover, KC-RSA achieves aggregated signature without modifying the existing RSA implementation, which is required by SAS-V. On the other hand, KC-MT is much simpler in design and more efficient in both computation (i.e., a factor of 3 faster) and storage (i.e., 40% less) than SPV, because it constructs smaller trees and reuses them over multiple signatures.

-After characterizing the overheads of KC-RSA and KC-MT, we evaluate their performance under two types of realistic BGP workloads: normal and pathological.
+After characterizing the overheads of KC-RSA and KC-MT, we evaluate their performance under three types of realistic BGP workloads: normal, pathological, and heavy.
 Note that KC-RSA and KC-MT can co-exist in a single BGP router.
 KC-Hybrid refers to the hybrid deployment of KC-RSA and KC-MT across the Internet, in which KC-MT is primarily used in the BGP routers having critical demand for performance, while KC-RSA plays a major role in the remaining routers.
 KC-Hybrid can achieve both small signature to save space, and high processing rate for handling a high volume of UPDATE messages.
 Overall, KC-x provides strong benefits for incremental deployment and satisfactory processing speed with modest storage cost and small bandwidth cost, making it a very promising BGP security mechanism for practical deployment.
 In comparison with S-BGP, SAS-V, and SPV, we summarize the advantages of KC-x in Table I.